Insight Counseling Center

 • Involve authorities (e.g., 911) if immediate danger exists.

-• Complete the Safety Plan Form (see 9.1) with the client when applicable, outlining coping strategies and support contacts.
+• Complete the Safety Plan Form (see 9.1) with the client when applicable.

 • Document all steps in TherapyNotes within 24 hours and notify your supervisor immediately.